Code-Institute-Submissions/band-site/README.md

 ---------------
 * __Balsamic__ was used to develop wireframes for the initial design
 * __Bootstrap 3.3.7__ (https://stackpath.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css) was used for layout styling.
     - __Boostrap Grid__ system was used for content arrangment and responsive behavour when moving between different screen sizes
     - __Boostrap Navbar__ was used for the main navigation.
 Collapsible burger style menu was utilised for lower screen resolutions.
     - __Bootstrap Forms Controls__ were used for the Bookings section
- - __Bootstrap Font-Awesome 4.7.0__ (https://stackpath.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css) was used for the social media icons in the footer
+* __Font-Awesome 4.7.0__ (https://stackpath.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css) was used for the social media icons in the footer
 * __Eye Dropper__ (https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) color picker chrome extension was used to select colors from the provided videos
 * __Color-Calculator__ (https://www.sessions.edu/color-calculator/) was used to play with the colors picked up using Eye Dropper.
 Mostly to brighten dulled colors while maintaining the pastol style of them 60's cool cats.